 St. James Street

 St. James Street is a new-build mixed-use development in the Baltic Triangle district of Liverpool city centre.
-The project delivers 44 one, two, and three-bedroom apartments, together with 499m² of commercial space and new public spaces.
+The project delivers 56 one and two bedroom apartments, together with 10,500 sq ft of commercial space to support the thriving creative and digital sector businesses in the Baltic Triangle.

-Detailed applications for planning permission were submitted to Liverpool City Council in October 2018 following an extensive pre-application consultation process.
+Planning permission was granted by Liverpool City Council in June 2019 following an extensive consultation process.

 Planning Consultant: GW Planning